jlamberts/udacity-deeprl-p2/README.md

 To achieve this goal, the agent takes action by sending the environment a vector of 4 numbers in the range [-1,1].
 These numbers correspond to torque which is applied to the two joints of the arm.
 State information is given to the agent as a vector of length 33; this state information contains data about each arm segment's position, rotation, velocity, and angular velocity.

-The environment is considered "solved" when the average 100-episode rolling score is >= +30.
-Specifically, since I am solving the 20-agent version of the environment, the average is taken across all agents as well as the 100 episode rolling window.
+The environment is considered "solved" when the average score across all agents is >= +30.

 ## My Solution
-To solve the environment, I implemented three variations on Deep Q Networks: "vanilla" DQN, Double DQN, and Dueling DQN.
-I also implemented a basic experiment runner and serialization format to more easily run the different setups and compare results.
-For more details on my findings, see the writeup in [report.ipynb](report.ipynb)
+To solve the environment, I implemented an Advantage Actor Critic model (A2C) with n-step rollout.
+For more details on my findings, see the writeup in [report.ipynb](report.ipynb).

 ## Getting Started